 Select images that have a strong contrast between light and shadows.
 Wrecks and caves are among my favourites, as these subjects offer normally great contrast and loads of detail to use when converting them to black and white.

-But large creatures such as sharks, mantas and dolphins can benefit greatly from a black and white conversion.
+But large creatures such as sharks, mantas and dolphins can benefit greatly from this conversions.

 You can use almost any software, but I recommend either Lightroom or Photoshop, because you will have a great amount of control over the contrast of the image.
 Once you selected an image there are few ways to convert it to black and white.
 You can simply desaturate the photo completely.